 Further information about the Statement of Accounts is available from the Financial Services section at Dacorum Borough Council, The Forum, The Marlowes, Hemel Hempstead, Herts, HP1 1DN.
 In addition, interested members of the public have a statutory right to inspect the accounts before the annual audit is completed.
-The availability of the accounts for inspection is advertised in the local press.
+The availability of the accounts for inspection is advertised on the Council's website www.dacorum.gov.uk.